Copyright © 2017, 2021 Philadelphia Church of God

 That is a major reason why society is as deeply troubled as it is!

 As a man, you need to clear your mind of society’s erroneous biases and agendas and learn to view parental authority the way the Creator of parents, children and family views it.

 The Fifth Commandment says, “Honour thy father and thy mother: that thy days may be long upon the land which the Lord thy God giveth thee” (Exodus 20:12).

-Modern child rearing tends to focus on establishing rapport with children, doing activities together, even building a friendship.
-If this is your entire approach toward your children, you will have serious problems.
-The foundation of your relationship with your children must includeestablishing your authority.
-You must teach your children to respect your office.
+Modern child rearing focuses on building rapport with children, doing things together, developing a friendship.
+If this is your entire approach, you will have serious problems.
+The foundation of your relationship with your children must include establishing your authority.
+You must teach them to respect your office.